sachinkagarwal/learngit/gitreference.md

 Create a branch and set it to track a remote branch
 ```
-git checkout -b
+git checkout -b <new-branch> remotes/<remote-name>/branch-to-track
+# the remote branch name can be read off from the output of git branch -a
 ```

 ### Merge related commands
 Show which branches have been merged (or not merged).
 Merged branches can be deleted.
 ```
 git branch --merged
 git branch --no-merged